Allium cepa aggregatum group

 How they grow: The bulb sends up several shoots and grows into a cluster of green plants.
 Eventually the old bulb shrinks away and each shoot in the cluster forms a new bulb on the soil surface.
 Generally each plant will produce 3 – 5 bulbs, but sometimes there is as many as 12.
 As a rule of thumb you can expect to harvest at least five times what you plant, which should give you some idea how much you need to plant (and save) to supply yourself with onions for the year.

 I have read that if you plant a large bulb it will make a cluster of many small ones, whereas if you plant a small bulb it will make one large one.
 I can’t verify this though, because I haven’t paid that close attention (I only have a short attention span).
-If it is true then it means you should plant a number of big and small bulbs every year.
-The small ones will then grow into big ones for eating, while the big ones will grow into small ones for replanting.
+In practice I tend to just harvest them all, eat the biggest ones and replant the small ones.

 |About Potato Onion |